-Lee is an Associate in the Biotechnology team in the Sydney office of FB Rice.
+Lee is a Senior Associate in the Biotechnology team in the Sydney office of FB Rice and works with a range of clients both domestically and abroad, including start-up companies, universities, research institutes and large multi-nationals.

 Lee provides a range of intellectual property services to clients, with experience in preparing and prosecuting patent applications, co-ordinating prosecution of global patent portfolios, providing patentability, validity and freedom-to-operate opinions, and providing commercially relevant advice to assist clients in developing strong protection of their intellectual property.
 Although Lee is based in Sydney and enjoys assisting his Sydney clients, he works with a range of clients both domestically and abroad, including start-up companies, universities, research institutes and large multi-nationals.